The best of both worlds: stochastic and adversarial episodic MDPs with unknown transition: Main Algorithms and Results

 \begin{theorem} In the full-information setting, \pref{alg:bobw_framework} with $\delta = \frac{1}{T^2}$ guarantees $\Reg_T(\optpi) = \otil\rbr{L|S|\sqrt{|A|T}}$ always, and simultaneously $\Reg_T(\pi^\star) = \order\rbr{U + \sqrt{UC}}$ under Condition~\eqref{eq:loss_condition}, where $ U = \order\Big(\frac{\rbr{L^6|S|^2+L^5|S||A|\log(|S||A|)}\log T}{\gapmin} + \sum_{s \neq s_L} \sum_{ a\neq \pi^{\star}(s)} \frac{L^6|S|\log T}{\gap(s,a)}\Big). $ \end{theorem} \begin{theorem} In the bandit feedback setting, \pref{alg:bobw_framework} with $\delta = \frac{1}{T^3}$ guarantees $\Reg_T(\optpi) = \otil\rbr{(L+\sqrt{|A|})|S|\sqrt{|A|T}}$ always, and simultaneously $\Reg_T(\pi^\star) = \order\rbr{U + \sqrt{UC}}$ under Condition~\eqref{eq:loss_condition}, where $ U = \order\Big(\frac{\rbr{L^6|S|^2+L^3|S|^2|A|}\log^2 T}{\gapmin} + \sum_{s \neq s_L} \sum_{ a\neq \pi^{\star}(s)} \frac{\rbr{L^6|S| + L^4|S||A|}\log^2 T}{\gap(s,a)}\Big). $ \end{theorem}

 While our bounds have some extra dependence on the parameters $L$, $|S|$, and $|A|$ compared to the best existing bounds in each of the two worlds, we emphasize that our algorithm is the first to be able to adapt to these two worlds simultaneously and achieve $\otil(\sqrt{T})$ and $\order(\polylog(T))$ regret respectively.
-In fact, with some extra twists, we can improve the dependence on these parameters, but we omit these details since they make the algorithms much more complicated.
+In fact, with some extra twists (such as treating differently the state-action pairs that are visited often enough and those that are not), we can improve the dependence on these parameters, but we omit these details since they make the algorithms much more complicated.

 Also, while~\citep{jin2020simultaneously} is able to obtain $\order(\log T)$ regret for the stronger benchmark $\Reg_T(\optpi)$ under Condition~\eqref{eq:loss_condition} and known transition (same as our \pref{thm:known_transition_main}), here we only achieve so for $\Reg_T(\pi^\star)$ due to some technical difficulty (see \pref{sec:analysis}).
 However, recall that for the most interesting i.i.d. case, one simply has $\Reg_T(\pi^\star) = \Reg_T(\optpi)$ as discussed in \pref{sec:prelim}; even for the corrupted i.i.d. case, since $\Reg_T(\optpi)$ is at most $C + \Reg_T(\pi^\star)$, our algorithms ensure $\Reg_T(\optpi) = \order(U + C)$ (note $\sqrt{UC} \leq U + C$).
 Therefore, our bounds on $\Reg_T(\pi^\star)$ are meaningful and strong.